 5 // Let there be Light!
 When you leave the house in the dark and come home in the dark, you can start to miss light.
 Adding some additional lighting into your home like Himalayan Salt Lamps or regular lamps can make your home more cheerful until daylight.
 Light boxes are prescribed to people who suffer from Seasonal Affective Disorder so if that is something you deal with, there are numerous options available online.

 6 // Treat Yourself As the nights get longer and the days get shorter, it can be challenging on the mind and body.
 It’s important to treat yourself every now and then as a way to keep your energy high.
 This could be something as simple as having a long, relaxing bath or as major as taking your skis up to a winter resort and having a fun weekend hitting the slopes.

 7 // Implement pampering self-care practices Self-care can mean different things for each person.
 Examples that come to mind to pamper yourself for skincare.
 Using rich body butters to moisturize, get your nails done, raid your pantry to give yourself moisturizing facial, take baths, dry brush, remember to use your humidifier, have nights in to ‘Netflix and Chill’, invite friends over to play games, make it through your stack of books when you don’t feel like venturing out.
+Lots of people don’t realize the benefits of ultrasonic humidifiers so it’s worth looking into getting one for the winter – especially if you’re prone to illnesses.
 Related: The Importance of Self-care + 23 Self-Care Ideas

 8 // Talk with your Tribe (or a Professional like a Therapist) Everyone needs someone to vent to.
 Talking about your concerns, fears and disenchantment with the season can help.